attack-community/website/event.md

 We require attendees to register using their real name and their corporate email address.
 If this information is not provided, the registration may be refused.
 In person attendance will be limited to domain experts, we reserve the possibility to refuse the registratiion by sales representatives and press.

-Registration (in person or virtual) is possible on this link: <a href="https://www.xing.com/events/eu-mitre-att-ck-community-workshop-4153389"> Registration for the tenth
+Registration (in person or virtual) is possible at no cost via this link: <a href="https://www.xing.com/events/eu-mitre-att-ck-community-workshop-4153389"> Registration for the tenth
 EU MITRE ATT&CK Community Workshop</a>.

 # About the EU ATT&CK Community